-Sweet potatoes actually have more Vitamin C than an orange, more potassium than a banana, and more magnesium than many nuts and seeds.
+Sweet potatoes have more Vitamin C than an orange, more potassium than a banana, and more magnesium than many nuts and seeds.
 They’re also a wonderful source of Vitamin B6 too.
-Pair sweet potatoes with lentils, quinoa, kale (like in these yummy patties), use the puree in a smoothie with kale or spinach, top a sweet potato with beans for lunch, or squeeze some blackstrap molasses over one for dessert (which is another rich source of iron.)
+Pair sweet potatoes with lentils, quinoa, and kale (like in these yummy patties), use the puree in a smoothie with kale or spinach, top sweet potato with beans for lunch, or squeeze some blackstrap molasses over one for dessert (which is another rich source of iron.)
 You can also add them to your hummus recipe since chickpeas and tahini are both good sources of iron.

 Oranges, blueberries, raspberries, blackberries, almost all leafy greens, apples, limes, broccoli, papaya, pineapple, goji berries, and kiwi are also all great sources of Vitamin C.

 Get creative with your meals and do the best you can.
 It’s completely possible to eat a whole foods vegan diet and obtain plenty of iron, but optimizing your absorption whenever you can is never a bad idea.